CCI-MOC/rhosp-director-config/README.md

 - `templates/network/network_data.yaml`

   This overrides the stock list of overcloud networks.
-We disable the "storage management", since we're running all of our storage traffic over a single vlan.
+We disable the "storage management" network, since we're running all of our storage traffic over a single vlan.

 - `templates/network/config/compute.yaml`